pratha-lukhi/zepto-project-/README.md

 * Social media icons
 * Copyright information
 * FSSAI license information
-* Useful website links
+* Useful links
 * Download App section

-## 🎨 CSS Features Used
+## 🎨 CSS Concepts Used

-Some important CSS properties used in this project are:
+Some of the main CSS properties used in this project are:

 ```css
 display: flex;